icon-project/loopchain/README.md

 transaction hash: {your tx hash}
 ```

-  For the details, please go to [Command-line Interfaces(CLIs)](https://github.com/icon-project/t-bears#command-line-interfacesclis) chapter in t-bears repository.
+For more JSON-RPC APIs provided by tbears, please go to [Command-line Interfaces(CLIs)](https://github.com/icon-project/t-bears#command-line-interfacesclis) chapter in t-bears repository.

 ### Run Citizen Node on ICON Mainnet network